rtortora/pg-migrations/README.md

    yarn migrate status

-To run all outstanding migrations, run:
+To run all outstanding migrations in order of the datetime field in the filename, run:

     yarn migrate up

-To undo the most recent migration, run:
+To undo the most recent migration as determined by the time of migration (not the datetime field in the filename), run:

     yarn migrate down